Give your AI coding assistants the power to write and update help articles or documentation on the go.

 Yes.
 The skill file includes safety guardrails: articles are created as drafts by default, the AI always searches before creating to avoid duplicates, and it preserves existing content when updating.
 You stay in control of what gets published.

 No. The skill file handles all the technical details.
 Just drop it into your AI assistant's context, provide your API key, and start telling it what you need in plain English.
+There's no SDK, no packages, no dependencies.